Basque language: History and classification

 While those six factors influenced the revitalisation process, the extensive development and use of language technologies is also considered a significant additional factor.

 Hypotheses concerning Basque's connections to other languages

-While accepted by a majority of linguists as a non-Indo-European language, many attempts have been made to link the Basque language with more geographically distant languages.
-Apart from pseudoscientific comparisons, the appearance of long-range linguistics gave rise to several attempts to connect Basque with geographically very distant language families.
-Historical work on Basque is challenging since written material and documentation only is available for some few hundred years.
+Many linguists have tried to link Basque with other languages, but no hypothesis has gained mainstream acceptance.
+Apart from pseudoscientific comparisons, the appearance of long-range linguistics gave rise to several attempts to connect Basque with geographically very distant language families such as Georgian.
+Historical work on Basque is challenging since written material and documentation has been available only for some few hundred years.
 Almost all hypotheses concerning the origin of Basque are controversial, and the suggested evidence is not generally accepted by mainstream linguists.
 Some of these hypothetical connections are: